spraetor/spraetor.github.io/_posts/2015-12-26-concepts-in-action.markdown

 A more advanced implementation could be a requirement that the result of `begin()` and `end()` are Iterators (Input- or Output-Iterators, depending on other requirements).
 The second concepts simply redirects to the type-traits implementation of the STL.
-The third concepts is a binary concept, since it implementes a relation between two types.
-Here, we just require, that a multiplcation operation between these two types exist.
+The third concepts is a binary concept, since it implements a relation between two types.
+Here, we just require, that a multiplication operation between these two types exist.

 Combined with the operator definition above, we can now define `vector*scalar` and